 Teacher Leadership and Professional Learning

 To support ARISE’s mission, we believe that 1.) teachers must be active collaborators in developing our school and 2.) teachers must be actively supported to develop their teaching craft.
-To do this we have three primary structures: the Leaders Circle, Critical Inquiry Groups (CIG), and Professional Development.
+To do this we have three primary structures: Team Freire (Instructional Leadership Team), Critical Inquiry Groups (CIG), and Professional Development.

 Professional Development at ARISE: We are always being, but also in process of becoming.
 ARISE believes that what lies at the heart of student achievement are teachers who are highly skilled at their craft.
 As such, Professional Development holds great value and importance at ARISE.
 While the Roots of the ARISE Educator (see below) is the framework by which teacher development centers around, there are 5 central structures by which ARISE mediates that development: